 BASELINE SITUATION: GONDWE DISTRICT

-Gondwe is a peri-urban district in the south of the Zambian capital Lusaka and has 8,600 inhabitants.
+Gondwe is a peri-urban district in the south of the Zambian capital Lusaka and has almost 10,000 inhabitants.
 It is the fifth neighbourhood in Lusaka, after John Laing, Kanyama, Linda and Msisi in which WfW is active.
 In total, more than 100,000 people in Lusaka are given safe access to clean water.

 CHF 60 per month is the average household income

 the majority of residents need more than 30 minutes to get water

-Gondwe is a structurally disadvantaged district, judged as a low-income neighbourhood according to socio-economic factors, and has not been connected to the municipal water supply network until now.
-Water is therefore often obtained through unsafe boreholes, which entails considerable health risks, is expensive and does not guarantee constant availability.
-In addition, getting water on a daily basis requires a lot of time, which significantly limits the opportunities for development, especially for women and girls.
+Gondwe is a structurally disadvantaged neighbourhood, which is assessed as a low-income neighbourhood according to socio-economic factors and was not connected to the municipal water supply network before WfW's intervention.
+Water was therefore often obtained through unsafe boreholes, which poses significant health risks, is expensive and does not guarantee constant availability.
+In addition, fetching water every day is very time-consuming, which significantly limits the opportunities for development, especially for women and girls.

 From WfW's perspective, the peri-urban district of Gondwe is of a manageable size, whereby we can create an area-wide impact.
 In addition, from the beginning of WfW's work in the neighbourhood, there has been a strong demand for a professional water supply system from the residents of Gondwe, which favours the cooperation between WfW and the population and is an important basis for successful project implementation.

 IMPACT: SELF-SUSTAINING SYSTEM